 2. Nigerian National Petroleum Company Limited (NNPC)

-NNPC is Nigeria’s state-owned oil company and a giant in the energy sector.
-It's easily one of the best paying federal jobs in Nigeria.
+NNPC is Nigeria’s state-owned oil company and a major player in the global energy industry.

 Entry-level salary: ₦300,000 – ₦500,000 monthly